balderdashy/sails-docs/concepts/Deployment/Deployment.md

 If your API or website does anything that requires authentication, you should use SSL in production.
 To configure your Sails app to use an SSL certificate, use [`sails.config.ssl`](http://sailsjs.com/documentation/reference/configuration/sails-config).

-> As mentioned above, ignore this step if your app will be running behind a load balancer or proxy.
+> As mentioned above, ignore this step if your app will be running behind a load balancer or proxy (e.g. on a PaaS like Heroku).

-##### Lift Your App
+##### Lift Your app

 The last step of deployment is actually starting the server.
 For example: